samidev123/Root-Directory-Supercell-files/README.md

 </p>

 # How to use
-Download the .sc and .ui (optional if you just wanna view the files) and open them in .sc file viewers like [sc-editor by danila-schelkov](https://github.com/danila-schelkov/sc-editor) and follow the instructions on how to set it up.
+Download the .sc and .ui (optional if you just wanna view the files) and open them in .sc file viewers like [sc-editor by danila-schelkov](https://github.com/danila-schelkov/sc-editor) and follow the instructions on how to set the tool up.

 # Will this repo be updated?
 **YES!** I will do my best to update it as often as possible (at least for Brawl Stars because as you know, Squad Busters is dead)